wandb/docs/content/guides/integrations/keras.md

 ---
 {{< cta-button colabLink="https://colab.research.google.com/github/wandb/examples/blob/master/colabs/intro/Intro_to_Weights_%26_Biases_keras.ipynb" >}}

-## The Weights & Biases Keras Callbacks
+## Keras Callbacks

-We have added three new callbacks for Keras and TensorFlow users, available from `wandb` v0.13.4.
+W&B has three callbacks for Keras, available from `wandb` v0.13.4.
 For the legacy `WandbCallback` scroll down.

-**`WandbMetricsLogger`** : Use this callback for [Experiment Tracking](/guides/track).
+- **`WandbMetricsLogger`** : Use this callback for [Experiment Tracking](/guides/track).
 It will log your training and validation metrics along with system metrics to Weights and Biases.

-**`WandbModelCheckpoint`** : Use this callback to log your model checkpoints to Weight and Biases [Artifacts](/guides/artifacts).
+- **`WandbModelCheckpoint`** : Use this callback to log your model checkpoints to Weight and Biases [Artifacts](/guides/artifacts).

-**`WandbEvalCallback`**: This base callback will log model predictions to Weights and Biases [Tables](/guides/tables) for interactive visualization.
+- **`WandbEvalCallback`**: This base callback will log model predictions to Weights and Biases [Tables](/guides/tables) for interactive visualization.

-These new callbacks,
+These new callbacks:

-* Adhere to Keras design philosophy
+* Adhere to Keras design philosophy.
-* Reduce the cognitive load of using a single callback (`WandbCallback`) for everything,
+* Reduce the cognitive load of using a single callback (`WandbCallback`) for everything.
 * Make it easy for Keras users to modify the callback by subclassing it to support their niche use case.

-## Experiment Tracking with `WandbMetricsLogger`
+## Track experiments with `WandbMetricsLogger`

 {{< cta-button colabLink="https://github.com/wandb/examples/blob/master/colabs/keras/Use_WandbMetricLogger_in_your_Keras_workflow.ipynb" >}}

 `WandbMetricsLogger` automatically logs Keras' `logs` dictionary that callback methods such as `on_epoch_end`, `on_batch_end` etc, take as an argument.

-Using this provides:
+This tracks:

-* train and validation metrics defined in `model.compile`
+* Training and validation metrics defined in `model.compile`.
-* system (CPU/GPU/TPU) metrics
+* System (CPU/GPU/TPU) metrics.
-* learning rate (both for a fixed value or a learning rate scheduler)
+* Learning rate (both for a fixed value or a learning rate scheduler.

 ```python
 import wandb